-In hindsight, there can be little question that Loder’s hands off philosophy paid dividends.
+In hindsight, there can be little question that Loder’s hands-off philosophy paid dividends.
 “We had the sound in our heads and he tried to find a way to get that on tape,” Reid beamed to his Quietus interviewer in 2011.
 “He did everything he could to help us get that sound.”

 The lo-fi environment of the studio also helped sculpt the aural identity: thin, trebly and drowned in reverb.
 In another conversation with Stereogum in 2015 Ried described the space as “very basic.”
-However, this was something which worked to the group’s advantage.
+However, this was something that worked to the group’s advantage.
 “It was a strange setup but it was quite magical and it worked,” he concluded.

 Element 2: Reverb and Mic Placement

 Psychocandy’s use of echo, reverb and microphone placement captured one of the album’s most distinctive features: the sense of distance, austerity and its cavernous feel.
 Atypical of the close miking recording practices of the day; instrumental parts were recorded at a distance.
-The one exception is Jim’s vocals which were close-miked, albeit generously treated to echo and often buried further within the mix.
+The one exception is Jim’s vocals, which were close-miked, albeit generously treated to echo and often buried further within the mix.

 This constellation of production techniques was informed by the group’s attempt to recreate the feel of the dense mono mixes of Phil Spector’s classic singles as well as the producer’s “wall of sound” recording formula.
-Dry recordings tend to sit closely at the centre of the mix while effects laden doublings are panned expansively.
-This said, the precise formula is toyed with from track to track.
+Dry recordings tend to sit closely at the centre of the mix while effects-laden doublings are panned expansively.
+This said the precise formula is toyed with from track to track.

 Compare Sowing Seeds with The Hardest Walk.